Parizval/eth-bangkok/README.md

 ## Limitations

--> Interest Rate Comparison Module is still in development to provide most high yields at point of swap execution
+-> Shifting Interest Rate Comparison Module to on-chain to have better interest rates at the point of execution.

 ## Transaction Examples